bud-co/architecture-decision-records/adl/0013-microservices-overview.md

 ### Update 1

 After [ADR#0014](0014-reducing-initial-complexity.md), we've decided to merge our application and domain app into a single business application and also remove our design-system application from our initial structure.
 Take a look at that ADR for more context.

+### Update 2
+Date: 2021-07-22

+We're deprecating this ADR since it doesn't reflect our structure anymore.
+You can check [ADR#0015](0015-model-overview.md) to understand our model.

+We still lack an updated version of our microservices overview.